insure logo

 Most expensive ZIP codes

-The ZIP code 53206 in Wisconsin has the highest average cost for bundling home and auto insurance, at $3,347.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in Wisconsin for bundling home and auto insurance is 53206, with an average cost of $3,347.
+Here are the 10 most expensive ZIP codes:

 ZIP codeAverage auto and home after discountAverage difference